-- Canon and EOS are trademarks of Canon Inc. - Adobe is a trademark of Adobe Systems Incorporated. - CompactFlash is a trademark of SanDisk Corporation. - Windows is a trademark or registered trademark of Microsoft Corporation in the United States and other countries. - Macintosh is a registered trademark of Apple Corporation in the United States and other countries. - SD is a trademark. - All other corporate names and trademarks mentioned in this manual are the property of their respective owners. - This digital camera supports DCF 2.0 and Exif 2.21 (also called "Exif Print").
+- Canon and EOS are trademarks of Canon Inc. - Adobe is a trademark of Adobe Systems Incorporated. - CompactFlash is a trademark of SanDisk Corporation. - Windows is a trademark or registered trademark of Microsoft Corporation in the United States and other countries. - Macintosh is a registered trademark of Apple Corporation in the United States and other countries. - SD is a trademark. - All other corporate names and trademarks mentioned in this manual are the property of their respective owners. - \ This digital camera supports Design rule for Camera File System 2.0 and Exif 2.21 (also called "Exif Print").
 Exif Print is a standard that enhances compatibility between digital cameras and printers.
 By connecting to an Exif Print-compliant printer, the camera setting information is incorporated and optimized to obtain better print output quality.

-Equipment Check List
+Item Check List